Teres Minor Muscle Anatomy

 Origin & Insertion

 The teres minor originates on the posterior surface of the scapula, specifically on the lateral border.
+From its origin, the teres minor extends laterally towards the top of the humerus.
 The insertion is then located on the inferior facet of the greater tubercle of the humerus.
-The upper fibres of the tendon blend into the capsule of the shoulder joint, whereas the lower fibers insert directly onto the humerus [5] [6].
+The inferior facet is a smooth, flat surface on the lower part of the greater tubercle.
+The greater tubercle itself is a large, rounded protrusion found on the upper side of the humerus.
+The upper fibres of the teres minor’s tendon blend into the capsule of the shoulder joint, whereas the lower fibers insert directly onto the humerus [7] [8].

 teres minor origin and insertion